strandnerd/tunn/README.md

 - Go 1.21 or higher (for building)
 - OpenSSH client (`ssh` command)
 - Valid SSH configuration
+- macOS and Linux are supported today; Windows support is planned but not available yet

 ## Daemon Runtime Files